 Short-term receivables and payables Accounts receivable, prepayment and other current assets, and amounts due from related parties are financial assets with carrying values that approximate fair value due to their short term nature.
 Accounts payable, amounts due to related parties, advances from customers, salary and welfare payable, and accrued expenses and other current liabilities are financial liabilities with carrying values that approximate fair value due to their short term nature.
-The Group estimated fair values of short-term receivables and payables using the discounted cash flow method.
+For other short-term receivables and payables, the Group estimated fair values of short-term receivables and payables using the discounted cash flow method.
 The Group classifies the valuation technique as Level 3 of fair value measurement, as it uses estimated cash flow input which is unobservable in the market.